 The overlap in the drinking and driving rules makes things somewhat complicated, and the rules seem to be constantly changing so consulting with a lawyer is a definite must if someone runs afoul of the drinking and driving laws.
 Geoff Green has over 25 years experience and can help you try to hang onto your drivers license.

-Consequences For DUI Impaired Driving
+Consequences for Criminal Code DUI and Impaired Driving Convictions

 In Alberta, the consequences for driving with alcohol in your body, or for driving while impaired, begin immediately.
 Over the course of 2012 the government of Alberta passed new legislation that was phased in over time and resulted in these immediate consequences.